INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

-  title =         {Put the title of your paper here}, year =          {put the year here - formal like 2023}, doi =           {Put your DOI here - see above - example: 10.1287/ijoc.2019.0000.cd}, note =          {Again, use your DOI here at the end of the linke.  example: Available for download at https://github.com/INFORMSJoC/2019.0000}, }
+  title =         {Put the title of your paper here}, year =          {put the year here - formal like 2023}, doi =           {Put your DOI here - see above - example: 10.1287/ijoc.2019.0000.cd}, note =          {Again, use your DOI here at the end of the link.  example: Available for download at https://github.com/INFORMSJoC/2019.0000}, }
 ```